 Provide badge access for all new doors.
 Wire to existing badge access system.

-Provide all necessary exit signs, horn/light strobes, pull stations, fire extinguishers and clean agent in equipment areas, emergency lighting and, smoke detectors for new and existing areas that are required by NFPA, local municipality and Comcast standards.
+Provide all necessary exit signs, horn/light strobes, pull stations, fire extinguishers and clean agent in equipment areas, emergency lighting and smoke detectors for new and existing areas that are required by NFPA, local municipality and Comcast standards.

 Infrastructure: